nickgamb/mindgardenai-site/src/pages/blog/2024-09-11-lets-build-a-bci.md

 - **Temporal Region (T3, T4, T5, T6)**: Auditory processing and memory.
 - **Occipital Region (O1, O2)**: Visual processing.

-The modular UltraCortex frame allows easy adjustment of electrode positions to suit different applications.
+The modular Ultracortex frame allows easy adjustment of electrode positions to suit different applications.

 Organize the wires towards the back of the BCI, connecting the signal jumper cables to the corresponding pins on the PiEEG.
 Use GPIO pin 1 (+) and GPIO pin 5 (-) to power the electrodes via the power distribution board.
 Neatly position the wires and power distribution board into the Pi case.